 Lemongrass - a stalky plant that is VERY popular in Asian cooking.
 It gives a zesty lemon flavour to many dishes.
 Trim the top and base of the lemongrass - you want about the bottom 4 inches (once you have removed the root).
 Tear off any hard outer layers and give it a good bash with a rolling pin or frying pan.
 Slice it thin or mash using a pestle & mortar.

 Ginger - another root vegetable that is incredibly popular in Asian cuisine.
-It has tons of benefits like help in nausea, indigestion, and cold/flu.
+It has tons of benefits like help with nausea, indigestion, and cold/flu.
 Great in stir-fries, soups, sauces, marinades, and curries.
 Pro tip - use a spoon to great the ginger so that you maximise the yield.
 Grating is the quickest and easiest way to prepare it for cooking.
 Try it pickled like with my Teriyaki Salmon Toast, and you will be addicted.

 Garlic - see you later, vampires!!!
 I certainly have no trouble in that department as I can't get enough of the stuff.
 Essential in every and all cuisine, I don't think I could live without it.
 Bash it with the back of your knife to help speed up the peeling process.
 Then either grate it or chop it and add some salt and mash it with your knife to make a paste.